-If your dresser is small and you normally lump socks and underwear together, use dividers in the drawer to separate these items.
+If your dresser is small and you normally lump socks and underwear together, using dividers will solve the problem.

 The clothes you wear most should be at the top of the drawer.
 The less-used items are stored under the frequently used pieces.

 No room in the dresser for these things?